 The midterm exam will be available in Module 7 and the final exam will be available in the last Module.
 You will have one week to complete the exams and they will be due by 11:59 PM exactly one week from their release.
 You may use the course text to complete the exams.

-The exams will be conducted via WileyPLUS and are evaluated by the following grading elements (if partial credit is granted):
+The exams are evaluated by the following grading elements (same as quantitative):

 Exams are graded as follows: